-The purpose of the gap analysis is to classify the measures and initiatives that currently lack NEIs and identify areas in which follow-up research is worthwhile to confirm or quantify NEIs occurring within PSE territory.
+The purpose of the gap analysis is to classify the measures and initiatives that currently lack NEIs and identify areas in which follow-up research is worthwhile to confirm or quantify NEIs occurring within PacifiCorp territory.
 The gap analysis includes the following activities:

-- Identify energy-efficiency measures that do not have NEIs - Identify gaps where no NEI is matched to the measure list but NEIs exist in the published literature - · Identify NEIs that are heavily discounted - Inventory NEI types that have not been previously studied - Identify initial priority opportunities for future research based on the potential value gained compared to the cost to conduct the research.
+- Identify energy-efficiency measures that do not have NEIs or received a incomplete NEI estimate. - Identify NEIs that are heavily discounted - Inventory NEI types that have not been previously studied - Identify initial priority opportunities for future research based on the potential value gained compared to the cost to conduct the research.